 Budgets and Program Fees

-All UConn Programs are based on Program Fees, not Tuition.
+All Custom Programs are Fee-Based Programs, not Tuition-Based Programs.
 In other words, Education Abroad uses a program budget to articulate the projected revenues needed for a program to run and collects those revenues directly from participants’ StudentAdmin fee bills.
 The funds Education Abroad has to expend on a program are limited strictly to those revenues raised through the program’s budget.

 Once Education Abroad publishes a Program Fee online, we cannot increase that fee for any reason.
 If a leader expends more than they have raised through their program budget, Global Affairs cannot reimburse them for such excess expenses.